Managing CAA Records

 To add a CAA record to allow a Certificate Authority

-1. In the record editor, click and select to add a new CAA record.
+4. In the record editor, click Add, and select CAA to add a new CAA record.

 • Name: the subdomain you want to create the record for, without the domain name.
 For example, if you want to represent www.example.com enter www.
 Leave it blank to represent the root domain example.com.